-Management proposes to nominate BDO Canada LLP, Chartered Professional Accountants, as the Company's auditors for the ensuing year.
-Accordingly, unless such authority is withheld, the persons named in the accompanying proxy intend to vote for the re-appointment of BDO Canada LLP as auditors of the Company for the financial year ending June 30, 2019 and to authorize the directors to fix the auditors' remuneration.
-BDO Canada LLP was first appointed auditor of the Company in 2010.
+Management proposes to nominate Deloitte LLP, Chartered Professional Accountants, as the Company's auditors for the ensuing year.
+Accordingly, unless such authority is withheld, the persons named in the accompanying proxy intend to vote for the re-appointment of Deloitte LLP as auditors of the Company for the financial year ending June 30, 2021 and to authorize the directors to fix the auditors' remuneration.